 Locating evidence of performance and/or impact for books and book chapters is more difficult than traditional journal articles.
 Some recommended resources include:

-In 2013 Scopus began indexing select books and book chapters and as of November 2015, there are 120,000 book titles indexed in Scopus.
+In 2013 Scopus began indexing select books and book chapters and as of January 2018, there are over 150,000 book titles indexed in Scopus.
 Book coverage includes monographs, edited volumes and major reference works and graduate level textbooks.
 Among the features of Scopus is that authors of books and book chapters can obtain citation counts for their works.
 See the Elsevier Content guide for more information on book coverage in Scopus and to obtain a list of books indexed in Scopus.

 As follows is a current list of books and book chapters authored by WUSM authors indexed in Scopus: